fzakaria/fzakaria.com/_posts/2026-08-11-nixpkgs-multiverse-is-audacitymaxxing.md

 plot.width, plot.height = 7.0, 4.0
 ```

 Nix's answer to the FHS was audacious in 2003 and is still audacious now.
-A package lives at `/nix/store/<hash>-python3-3.12.10`, where the hash is derived from every input that went into building it, the [intensional model]({% post_url 2025-03-08-demystifying-nix-s-intensional-model %}).
+A package lives at `/nix/store/<hash>-python3-3.12.10`, where the hash is derived from every input that went into building it: the [intensional model]({% post_url 2025-03-08-demystifying-nix-s-intensional-model %}).

 How audacious are we?
 How about 246 distinct CPython versions, from 2.6.8 forward, all installable side by side, all built and cached, all addressable by version number instead of commit hash.[^python_repology]